merely-useful/py-rse/index.md

 ### Exercise \@ref(bash-basics-ex-renaming-files) {-}

-1. No.  While this would create a file with the correct name, the incorrectly named file still exists in the directory and would need to be deleted.
+1. No: While this would create a file with the correct name, the incorrectly named file still exists in the directory and would need to be deleted.
-2. Yes, this would work to rename the file.
+2. Yes: This would work to rename the file.
-3. No, the period (.) indicates where to move the file, but does not provide a new file name;
+3. No: The period (`.`) indicates where to move the file, but does not provide a new file name;
 identical file names cannot be created.
-4. No, the period (.) indicates where to copy the file, but does not provide a new file name;
+4. No: The period (`.`) indicates where to copy the file, but does not provide a new file name;
 identical file names cannot be created.

 ### Exercise \@ref(bash-basics-ex-last-ls) {-}